Clara Franzini-Armstrong: Personal life

 Franzini-Armstrong is married to Clay Armstrong, a professor of physiology at the University of Pennsylvania.
-They have one son and three daughters.

 Honors and awards

 Franzini-Armstrong's honors include a Fellowship from Scuola Normale Superiore from 1956 to 1960 in Pisa, Italy, followed by a postdoctoral fellowship (Perfezionamento) from 1961 to 1990.
 From 1983 to 1987, she was a member of the molecular cytology study section.
 In 1988, she was the director of the Gordon Research Conference on excitation-contraction coupling.
 From 1988 to 1990, she was a member of the Scientific Advisory Committee of the Muscular Dystrophy Association, and a council member of the Biophysical Society.
 In 1989, she was the co-recipient (with Dr. Knox Chandler) of the K.C.
 Cole Award of the Biophysical Society.
 In 1990, she became the co-chairman of the Biophysical Society Symposium on Excitation-Contraction Coupling.
 In 1995, she was inducted into the National Academy of Sciences, and in 1997, she was awarded an honorary MD from the University of Pisa.
 In 2001, she was inducted into the Royal Society London as a foreign member.
 She was inducted into the European Academy of Sciences in 2005, followed by the 2007 Founder's Award from the Biophysical Society.